You have always loved art and being creative.

 Applicants’ academic records are evaluated by the Office of Admissions to determine if the student is academically eligible to enroll in the either Visual Communications Program.
 This includes a review of high school transcripts, SAT scores and college transcripts for transfer students and returning professionals.
 Students transferring from another college must have a minimum, of a 2.5 GPA.
-Official transcripts from high school or college must be forwarded to the Office of Admissions.For the Graphic Design Program, in addition to a successful academic record, all applicants must have successfully completed at least one full year of art.
+Official transcripts from high school or college must be forwarded to the Office of Admissions.For the Graphic Design Program, in addition to a successful academic record, all applicants must have successfully completed at least one full year of art and submit a packet of Admission Activities and a Portfolio online.
+Once deemed academically eligible, applicants will receive an invitation to submit their artwork digitally for review.

 The Admission Activities for Graphic Design consist of four assignments created by the faculty from the Visual Communications Department to evaluate each applicant's current level of artistic skill and potential for success in our program.
 The Portfolio is as important as the Admission Assignments.
 The skills we are looking for include drawing, design, use of color and typography.
 Samples should reflect a student's ability to create and execute graphic design in a variety of media.
 An ideal portfolio consists of a broad range of work utilizing both traditional and electronic media, in both black & white and color.
 Large three dimensional pieces should be photographed to show at least three sides.